VertigoOne1/securia/README.md

 An i7 compared against a laptop T500 with 2Gb RAM, the GPU can process an image is about 60ms, while the CPU takes 1200ms.

-Thus, single channel is fine at 2-5s interval, but anything more will fall behind.
+Thus, single channel is fine at 2-5s interval on CPU, but anything more will fall behind.
+It runs via eventing so it will just start lagging further and further.
+If you stop the cameras, it will catch up again.

 ## TODO

-- test yolo helm on gpu server
+- test yolo helm on gpu server - DONE (gpu is a must)
+- helm secrets - done
 - full grafana deployment
 - move nfs provisioner to server
 - redeploy harbor, check if artifactory might not be better, i need pip caching..
 - redeploy keycloak and work on automation
 - Turn gpustat --json into prometheus metrics (will need to watch temps)
 - test crop extraction and population
-- move s3 to nfs provisioner eventually
+- move s3 to nfs provisioner eventually for more storage
 - move main stack to server side with github actions

 ## Local Dev Env Links